Oak tree vets were the first veterinary practice in Scotland to invest in a class IV therapeutic laser

 Laser therapy is a relatively new form of treatment and is becoming an increasingly popular way to treat a variety of medical conditions.
 It is a fast and effective way to ease pain and improve mobility by removing or reducing the need for medication and surgery.

+If you are looking for a treatment that could speed up your pet’s recovery from surgery or a traumatic injury, or to ease their pain, then you have come to the right place.
 Laser therapy not only provides relief from aches and pains, but everyday disorders such as painful lick granulomas and chronic ear infections can be quickly improved.

 - HOW THE LASER WORKS

 - HOW AND WHY DOES IT WORK?